ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 addresses for businesses and households, but eventually we might want to intentionally include duplicates, e.g. if someone operates a business out of their home.

+To keep things simple, for now when businesses move to a new address, it will be a totally new address.
+No household or business will ever move into their old address.

+We have also included a special "employer" to indicate individuals who are *not* currently employed.
+We assume that 58% of the population is employed, which leads to a lot of individual switching to being unemployed.
+We might need to refine this in the future.

 The data we will extract from this network for our simulated tax return is a list of businesses and their unique id numbers and for